 Train Times to Penang

-There are seven direct trains a day from Ipoh Train Station to Butterworth Railway Station near to the ferry port to Penang Island.
+There are currently 6 direct train services a day from Ipoh to Butterworth Railway Station near Penang.

 - Buy train tickets from Ipoh to Penang.

 Train Times to Padang Besar